 This is a really important question to consider.
-This issue of Jesus’ and Paul’s teaching being different is often raised by Muslims, who reject Paul’s teaching especially when he talks about Jesus as the eternal Son of God (see e.g. Phil.
-2:6-11; Col. 1:15-20).
+This issue of Jesus’ and Paul’s teaching being different is often raised by Muslims, who reject Paul’s teaching especially when he talks about Jesus as the eternal Son of God (see e.g. Philippians 2:6-11; Colossians 1:15-20).
 So does the Bible contain two different accounts of salvation, Jesus’ and Paul’s?

 Let me be clear right at the start, the answer is a strong NO!
 Let’s have a look why.